 How to Prepare for the Conditions in Moab, Utah

-Each season has different kinds of weather conditions that you will want to prepare for, so use these helpful tips for visiting Moab for the first time.
-Plan ahead and pack accordingly so you can make the best of your time exploring the natural wonders of the region.
+Each season has different kinds of weather conditions that you will want to prepare for, so use these helpful tips for planning your visit to Moab.
+Then check the weather before you head out so you can plan ahead and pack accordingly to make the best of your time exploring the natural wonders of this region.

-Spring brings crowds (which is like it’s own kind of condition), so plan to hike mid-week, early morning, or choose lesser known trails.
+Spring brings crowds (which is like its own kind of condition), so plan to hike mid-week, early morning, or choose lesser-known trails.
 Weather-wise, plan on days with temps in the 60-80 degree range.
 Wear hiking layers that you can adjust as needed to keep cool and warm as the temps change throughout the day.
 You’ll want synthetic base layers that will wick sweat with warmer layers on top.
+See our guide to what to wear hiking for specific recommendations.

-Summer, to put simply, is scorching hot.
+Summer, to put it simply, is scorching hot.
 Daytime temperatures from June into September tend to be in the 90s and even 100s.
 Hike early in the morning or later in the evening to avoid being outside during the high heat of the day when you can.
-Or even better, plan your activities around the Colorado river, like white water rafting.
-Be sure to bring sunscreen, a hat, light layers that wick sweat and protect from the sun, and plenty of water.
+Or even better, plan your activities around the Colorado River, like white water rafting.
+Be sure to bring sun protection for all your outdoor adventures and plenty of water.

 Winter in Red Rock country can be surprisingly icy.
-Warm layers and a shoe traction device is necessary if you want to hike in the parks during this season.
-Temps can be extreme, but the quiet of the parks and stunning scenery can make a winter visit well worth it.
+Warm winter hiking layers and a shoe traction device are necessary if you want to hike in the parks during this season.
+Temps can be extreme, but the quiet of the parks and stunning scenery can make a winter visit well worth it as long as you’re prepared.

 How to Do Moab Like a Local